klev-dev/klev-blog/0004_egress.md

 Egress Webhooks
 ===============

 We added support for egress webhooks to klev.
-Egress webhooks let you directly receive new messages that come to a log, without having to consume them directly.
+Egress webhooks let you directly receive new messages that come to a log, without having to consume it directly.

-You configure an egress webhook with source log, destination url and the type of payload (e.g. if you want the full message or just the key or value of the message). klev will generate a secret for you, that you can use to validate the incoming webhook.
+You configure an egress webhook with source log, destination url and the type of payload (e.g. if you want the full message or just the key or value of the message). klev will generate a secret for you, which you use to validate the incoming webhook.

 Receiving webhooks
 ------------------